zatmannn/SOT-Simple-OSINT-Tools/README.md

     Search information about an IP address
     Search information about a phone number
     Search for information about a domain
-    it has customization!!11!!
+    Search for information about a Discord invite Search for information about a Discord token it has customization!!11!!